 Tony, making chocolate lollies, bars, and moulded shapes including ‘bean to bar’ and green chocolate enthralled visitors.
 Tony introduced a Chocolate Academy teaching students how to make Chocolate and in 2015 introduced a World Library of Chocolate.
 In 2014 he was invited by the Whitley Wildlife Conservation Trust to create a Chocolate Gorilla and in 2016 a Chocolate Rhino– both World firsts, both supporting Paignton Zoo Environmental Park, raising thousands of pounds for endangered species.
 Tony said “the thought of losing such extraordinary beasts inspired me to re-create these magnificent animals in Chocolate.

-In 2015, they moved into their current Studio continuing their investment in business on the Cockington Court site, and early in 2016 they sold Cockington Court Tea Rooms in 2016 to focus on their acclaimed Chocolate business.
+In 2015, moving into a larger Studio they continued their investment on the Cockington Court site.
+Early 2016 they sold Cockington Court Tea Rooms to focus on their acclaimed Chocolate business.